Virtua Racing: 32X

-The Sega 32X version, also known as Virtua Racing Deluxe, was released in 1994, developed by Sega AM2, and published by Sega under the Sega Sports label.
-It performed much more closely to the original arcade and included two extra cars ("Stock" and "Prototype") as well as two new tracks ("Highland" and "Sand Park").
+The Sega 32X version, also known as Virtua Racing Deluxe, was released as launch title for North America in 1994, and then a year later in PAL regions.
+It was developed by Sega AM2, and published by Sega under the Sega Sports label.
+It performed a bit more closely to the original arcade version and included two extra cars ("Stock" and "Prototype") as well as two new tracks ("Highland" and "Sand Park").

 Sega Saturn

-The Sega Saturn version, previously known by the working title Virtua Racing Saturn, was released in 1995 and developed and published by Time Warner Interactive.
+The Sega Saturn version, titled Time Warner Interactive's VR Virtua Racing, and previously known by the working title Virtua Racing Saturn, was released in 1995 and developed and published by Time Warner Interactive.
 As the developers lacked the original source code, they had to create this version based on observation of the arcade game.
 The Saturn release has the game soundtrack as standard Red Book audio, which can be listened to in any CD player.
 The Saturn version also includes seven new courses and four new cars, as well as a secret "F-200 Super Car" unlockable via a cheat code, or by placing first in every race with every car.
 Unlike other versions, it features Grand Prix mode, where players drive a series of cars and the tracks to earn points.